The First Term at University

-How Can I Survive and Thrive?
+How Can I Arrive and Thrive?

 Study Throughout the Term

-Leaving your studying to the night before the exam is a sure-fire recipe for disaster.
+Leaving your studying to the night before the exam can be a recipe for disaster.
 Instead, spread your studying out over the whole term.
 The easy way to do this is to preview the reading before each lecture, review the lecture notes as soon as possible after each lecture, and review the previous week’s notes before the next lecture.
 Not only will this make cramming for exams unnecessary, but it will help you to fit the lecture and reading material into a “whole” and give the course shape in your mind, something which will also help you write your papers, participate in class, and make reading less daunting.
 The more often you read and re-read the material, the more sense it will make and the more useful it will become.

 Review Your Progress and Adjust Your Plan